How to Fix Anime Figures

 Which Type of Glue to Use

-I’m happy to admit I’m no expert on different types of glue.
-Having heard horror stories about glue guns melting legs etc, I headed to the local nerd shop, where they sell Airfix kits, remote control helicopters, Warhammer figures and suchlike.
+Having heard horror stories about glue guns melting legs etc, I headed to a local model shop, where they sell Airfix kits, remote control helicopters, Warhammer figures and suchlike.
 The guys in there were really helpful, and gave a big speech about different types of plastic and glue.

 The figures that I needed to mend were mostly anime figures from claw machines in Tokyo (I wasn’t skillful enough to win them – they were from a shop round the corner!) and also a couple of smaller figures, a nendoroid and a plastic dinosaur whose tail had snapped off!
 Poor Akemi Homura, from Puella Magi Madoka Magica had a snapped bow, an extremely small area to glue:

-The helpful man in the shop said that some glues will melt the plastic and bond it together, and others will stick them together.
-I have no idea what type of plastic they’re made of, so he recommended a multi-purpose sticking type glue called Zap-a-Gap!
+The shop assistant advised me that some glues will melt the plastic and bond it together, and others will stick them together.
+I have no idea what type of plastic they’re made of, so he recommended a multi-purpose sticking type glue called Zap-a-Gap.